 Molly is one of the coolest freshwater fish on the earth.
 They are unique and hardy fish with peaceful nature, and they are perfect for newcomers.
-Because mollies are easy to care for, if you have mollies, you may see molly fish are chasing or fighting each other. so is Are molly fish aggressive?
+Because mollies are easy to care for, if you have mollies, you may see molly fish chasing or fighting each other.
+So Are molly fish aggressive?

 Indeed you wonder and, you probably have a suspicion in your mind that mollies are

 - 5 Are Mollies aggressive when pregnant?

 - 6 Why is my female molly aggressive?

 - 7 Can I keep a single Molly?